Girlfriend: Scope

 There exists some ambiguity between the terms "girl friend," or a friend who is female, and "girlfriend."
 The transition between the two is a significant aspect of adolescent development.

 Both forms of "girlfriend" and "girl friend" are used by different people to mean different things.
-For example, when the term "girlfriend" is used by a female about another female in a non-sexual, non-romantic context, the two-word form "girl friend" is sometimes used to avoid confusion with the sexual or romantic meaning.
+For example, when the term "girlfriend" is used by a woman about another woman in a non-sexual, non-romantic context, the two-word form "girl friend" is sometimes used to avoid confusion with the sexual or romantic meaning.
 In this sense of its usage, "girlfriend" is used in terms of very close friends and has no sexual connotations, unless it, for example, is in the case of lesbian, bisexual or pansexual women.
 The term "girlfriend" is also used in LGBT communities and can refer to people of any sex or sexuality.

 The term "girlfriend" does not necessarily imply a sexual relationship, but is often used to refer to a girl or woman who is dating a person she is not engaged to without indicating whether she is having sex with them.
 With differing expectations of sexual mores, the term "dating" can imply romantic activity whereas simply using "friend" would likely avoid implying such intimacy.
 It is essentially equivalent to the term "sweetheart", which has also been used as a term of endearment.
 A similar relationship wherein there is no exclusivity is sometimes referred to by terms such as friend with benefits.